Barnacl437/number-guess-trolling/README.md

 # number-guess-trolling
-(aka Roulette Game, but instead of shooting your head your System32 will be the target in a system-free campaign)
+(aka Russian Roulette Game, but instead of shooting your head your System32 will be the target in a system-free campaign)

 It's just a small game written in Python, code copied from a meme macro.
 It's all about guessing number 1 to 10, and if you lose, your System32 folder may also do the same (and your beloved stuff storing inside it).
 Just for fun, however, I have never tested it.
 Do with caution, if it has enough permission, it may be destructible to your system files.